avalluvan/Quantum-Imaging-using-CDC/README.md

 # Course-Project-PH202

-Documentation and code repository for the PH 202 course project
+Documentation and code repository for the PH 202 course project.
+The final submission can be viewed [here](https://github.com/loqm/PH202_2020)

 ### Table Of Contents: